 Todd and Van with a birthday bag.
 Todd cleaned his closet out and gave Van all his Cougar gear.
 That put a smile on Van's face and so will his drivers license.
+We spent the day out in sub zero temps and loved every minute of it.

 16 comments: